WiseToad/tanks/README.md

   It's a pity that Debian Bookworm and Raspi OS are delaying to get to Py 12+ so my generics are not so nice in the code as I would wish

 #### REQUIREMENTS
+Python modules:
 - pygame
+- configobj

+To meet these requirements do either `pip install ...` (Windows and so) or `apt install python3-...` (Ubuntu and so)

 #### CONFIGURE
 See tanks.conf